Wanderoooo/Skybod/README.md

 - As a user, when I select the quit option from the application menu, I want to be reminded to save my flight planner to file and have the option to do so or not.
 - As a user, when I start the application, I want to be given the option to load my flight planner from file.

+## Code Credit
+JsonWriter JsonReader classes, along with corresponding tests, Writable interface, implementation of toJson in each class in model package all involve code with inspiration/direct usage of code template from WorkRoomApp at https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git